 Expungement is not the only option of relief when it comes to moving forward from a past mistake.
 Other options include record sealing or pardons that can help you seek employment and limit who can view your record.
 Seek representation from a Hartford criminal lawyer from Carlson & Dumeer, LLC for help pursuing a cleared record in Connecticut.

 Generally, these records will automatically be erased without having to file for expungement.
 If they are not erased on their own, you can file a petition to the court and ask for it to be erased.
-Allow our Hartford criminal attorney to assist you throughout the process.
+Our Hartford criminal defense attorney is ready to help you start fresh and enjoy life without the burden of a criminal record.

 If your case does not fit in any of the above categories to qualify for expungement automatically, you may be able to pursue an expungement pardon.
 If you qualify for this, your criminal history can be completely erased.
 Our Hartford criminal lawyers can provide the guidance you need.